h-greggc/hugo-travel-dream/content/posts/Barcelona/index.md

 <br>

-{{< figure
+{{< img
+    src="0512-la-sagrada-familia-north-facade.JPEG"
+    class="full-bleed"
+    align="center"
-    src="0512-la-sagrada-familia-north-facade.JPEG" link="0512-la-sagrada-familia-north-facade.JPEG" caption="The ornate, almost surrealistic north portico at La Sagrada Familia. **\<click twice on photo to zoom in on the statuary!\>**"
+    link="0512-la-sagrada-familia-north-facade.JPEG" caption="The ornate, almost surrealistic north portico at La Sagrada Familia. **\<click twice on photo to zoom in on the statuary!\>**" width="75%"
 >}}

+A major challenge interested viewers have in visiting a generations-long architectural  project is bridging the gap between the construction to date and the completed, "visionary" work.
+For example, the cover picture for this story was downloaded (and attributed!) from a photographer who took the time to digitally erase the abundant overheal cranes and cables.
+Nevertheless, there is still some scaffolding remaining along a spire on the left.
+The incomplete construction atrifacts also challenge the "selfie" taker, as visible in the following image.

+{{< img
+  src="0512-la-sagrada-familia1.jpg"
+  link="0512-la-sagrada-familia1.jpg"
+  align="center"
+  width="70%"
+  caption="I've never been much of a selfie artist; but the remaining construction on the cathedral is challenging for even the best \"selfieist?\" for finding a view that is both accessible and free of scaffoling, cranes, and (of course) other tourists!"
+  >}}

+### Inside *La Sagrada Familia*
+The exterior facades of La Sagrada Familia are spectacular and of a grand scale.
+But the almost excessive statuary and other adornments make the portals feel smaller and close as you enter the cathredral.
+This makes you unprepared for the architectural scale of the interior!
+Once inside, you are almost swept up toward the heavens by the high ceilings supported by sweeping and tapered modern columns--no staid, corinthian-topped columns in sight!
+The columns finish in the upper reaches with sweeping branch designs rather than connections to gothic arches.
+SPECTACULAR!

 ## Tuesday, May 13: Barcelona - Peniscola - Valencia